wgy6055/MappingCoder/README.md

 ## Usage

+Draging `MappingCoder.app` into `Applications` folder.
 Before usage, the host app needs to be run at least once.
+In `System Preferences > Extensions > Xcode Source Editor`, selecting `MappingCoder` to activate it.
 In Xcode, selecting JSON or Class/Struct Declaration.
 And choosing `Editor > MappingCoder > ...` to use.

+## Examples

 ### Convert JSON to Mappable